ashutoshmjain/gita/src/prologue.md

 Upashama
 </h1></center>

 `Krishna Dvaipayana` was brought to life for a purpose.
 He was destined to compile thousands of sacred insights — new and old — from sages (`Rishies`) to super sages (`Maharishis`); and rearrange the hymns into four foundational volumes.
-Four books of most ancient wisdom known to mankind — `Vedas`.
-For this legendary work, he was conferred the title of `Ved Vyasa` — the chief editor of `Vedas`.
-This, in itself, was virtuous enough to dedicate a life-time, but his real goal was even bigger.
+Four books of most ancient wisdom — `Vedas`.
+For this legendary work, he was conferred the title of `Ved Vyasa` — chief editor of `Vedas`.
+This, in itself, was virtuous enough for a life-time, but life expected even more from him.
 Immensity of his purpose, rightly made him one of the 'immortal eights' in Hindu tradition.

 This narrative is a tiny window on the locale and the events of that time.
 The ‘time’, when our ancestors laid the foundations of our present — our modern civilization.
 Long before time-keeping became a thing.
 I thought it was essential to reflect on this history, because knowledge rests in the context.